OJ423/terminusdb-tutorials/diff_patch/README.md

 janine = Person(name="Janine", age=18)
 ```

-You can directly apply diff to get a patch object:
+You can directly apply a diff to get a patch object:

 ```
 result_patch = client.diff(jane, janine)

 pprint(result_patch.content)
 ```
-With the patch object (`result_patch` here), you can either review it's content or you can apply it to an object and you can get an after object back.
+With the patch object (`result_patch` here), you can either review its content or you can apply it to an object and you can get an after object back.

 ```
 after_patch = client.patch(jane, result_patch)